labex-labs/open-source-labs/python/python-mastery/lab-ex2-1-different-ways-of-representing-records/en/step4.md

 # Define a named tuple for rides data
 RideRecord = namedtuple('RideRecord', ['route', 'date', 'daytype', 'rides'])

+# A named tuple is a lightweight class that allows you to access its fields by name.
+# It's like a tuple, but with named attributes.

 # Define a class with __slots__ for memory optimization
 class SlottedRideRecord: